berserank/CS6910/CS6910 - Assignment 1/README.md

 # Question 2,3 - Implementation

-Please check the code for description of the implementation.
+Please check the code for description of the implementation:
 [A1.ipynb](https://github.com/berserank/CS6910/blob/main/CS6910%20-%20Assignment%201/A1.ipynb)

 # Question 4 - Hyperparameter Search